top of page

 • Replace the 1898 foundation and jacks

-• Make the main floor of the house/ restroom wheelchair accessible by adding a lift to the back porch: $10,000
+• Eventually-make this area of the house/ restroom wheelchair accessible by adding a lift to the back porch: $10,000

 Painting main house:

 We need scaffolding to do this work.
-Until we find the funds to paint the whole thing we need to spray a preservative on the wood to protect it.
-We have purchased ladder jacks.
+Until we find the funds to paint the whole thing we need help to spray a preservative on the wood to protect it.
+We have purchased ladder jacks and some of the preservative needed..

 • Repair exterior woodwork and trim, in preparation for painting: $5,000-15,000.